Worldwide Texas Tour: Design and production

 The Worldwide Texas Tour stage was designed by Bill Narum, who also designed ZZ Top's album covers and tour posters.
 Whereas ZZ Top had previously used simple productions, the tour stage was an elaborate setup designed to "bring Texas to the people".
 It included a 63-by-48 foot (19-by-15 m) stage that was tilted at a four-degree angle, which resembled the shape of Texas and weighed 35 tons (70,000 lbs), costing a reported US$100,000.
 The stage was constructed in a seven-hour process with the help of 40 crew members.
 The set's backdrop was a 180-foot (55 m) three-dimensional panorama that used five scrims measuring 36-by-20 feet (11-by-6 m), which were hand-painted and individually lit to show dawn and dusk effects.

-The presentation also included live animals such as a longhorn steer, black buffalo, two vultures, and two rattlesnakes, and plants such as yucca, agave, and cacti.
+The presentation also included live animals such as a Texas Longhorn steer, a black buffalo (bison), two buzzards (turkey vultures), and two diamondback rattlesnakes, and plants such as yucca, agave, and cacti.
 Over US$140,000 was spent to ensure that the animals were healthy, traveling under the supervision of an animal expert and veterinarian.
 The set used 260 speakers and 130 light fixtures, using over 136,000 watts of power.
 A crew of 50 people traveled in a series of 13 vehicles to transport 75 tons (150,000 lbs) of equipment.
 The entire production and crew were insured for $10 million.